-5.2 All staff will receive Foundation Level safeguarding training and update training at least once every year.
+5.2 All staff will receive Foundation Level child & adult safeguarding training and update training at least once every year.
 Key staff will undertake Level 2 and Level 3 training as agreed by the college.

-6. The Designated Safeguarding Officer
+6. The Designated Safeguarding Lead

-- 6.1 Our Designated Safeguarding Officer (DSO) is the Head of Student Life.
-He/she has lead responsibility and management oversight and accountability for student safeguarding, with the Assistant Principal, and will be responsible for coordinating all safeguarding activity. - 6.2 The DSO will lead regular case monitoring reviews of vulnerable students.
-These must be evidenced by minutes recorded in case files. - 6.3 When the college has concerns about a student, the DSO will decide what steps should be taken and should advise the Assistant Principal and /or Deputy Principal.
+6.1 Our Designated Safeguarding Lead (DSL) is the Head of Student Life.
+He/she has lead responsibility and management oversight and accountability for student safeguarding, with the Assistant Principal, and will be responsible for coordinating all safeguarding activity.

-- 6.4 Student safeguarding information will be dealt with in a confidential manner.
-Staff will be informed of relevant details only if the DSO feels it appropriate.
-A written record will be made of what information has been shared. - 6.5 Student safeguarding records will be stored securely in a central place by the DSO. - 6.6 Access to these records by staff other than by the DSO will be restricted and a written record will be kept of who has had access to them and when. - 6.7 All staff will consider the age of the student and the right to confidentiality before information is shared with parents/carers. - 6.8 Staff are not to disclose to a parent/carer any information held on a student if this would put the student at risk of significant harm. - 6.9 If a student moves from our college, safeguarding records will be forwarded on to the DSO at the new college or agency in a confidential manner. - 6.10 If sending by post, student records will be sent by 'special/recorded delivery'.
-For audit purposes a note of all student records transferred or received should be kept in either paper or electronic format. - 6.11 When a DSO changes there should be a full face-to-face handover of information with all procedures and case files.
+6.2 The DSL will lead regular case monitoring reviews of vulnerable students.
+These must be evidenced by minutes recorded in case files.

+6.3 When the college has concerns about a student, the DSL will decide what steps to take and should advise the Assistant Principal and/or Deputy Principal.

+6.4 Student safeguarding information will be dealt with in a confidential manner.
+Staff will be informed of relevant details only if the DSL feels it appropriate and it is needed to ensure the safety of the student.
+A written record will be made of what information has been shared.

+6.5 Student safeguarding records will be stored securely in a central place - MY CONCERN - by the DSL.

+6.6 Access to these records by staff other than by the DSL will be restricted and a written record will be kept of who has had access to them and when.

+6.7 All staff will consider the age of the student and the right to confidentiality before information is shared with parents/carers.

+6.8 Staff are not to disclose to a parent/carer any information held on a student if this would put the student at risk of significant harm.

+6.9 If a student moves from our college, safeguarding records will be forwarded on to the DSL at the new college or agency in a confidential manner.

+6.10 If sending by post, student records will be sent by 'special/recorded delivery'.
+For audit purposes a note of all student records transferred or received should be kept in either paper or electronic format.

+6.11 When a DSL changes there should be a full face-to-face handover of information with all procedures and case files.

+7. The Governing Body

+7.1 The Governing Body will ensure that:

+- The college has a safeguarding policy in accordance with the procedures of the Education Department (CYPES). - At least one member of the college's staff acts as a DSL.

-7 The Governing Body
+7.2 The Governing Body will review this policy annually.

-- 7.1 The Governing Body will ensure that: - The college has a safeguarding policy in accordance with the procedures of the Education Department (CYPES). - At least one member of the college's staff acts as a DSO. - 7.2 The Governing Body will review this policy annually. - 7.3 A nominated Governor for safeguarding at the college is appointed.
-The nominated Governor is responsible for liaising with the Deputy Principal, Assistant Principal and DSO over all matters regarding safeguarding issues. - 7.4 The nominated Governor will liaise with the DSO to produce an annual report for Governors. - 7.5 A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising with the Education Department (CYPES) in the event of allegations of abuse being made against the Principal.
+7.3 A nominated Governor for safeguarding at the college is appointed.
+The nominated Governor is responsible for liaising with the Deputy Principal, Assistant Principal and DSL over all matters regarding safeguarding issues.

+- 7.4 The nominated Governor will liaise with the DSL to produce an annual report for Governors. - 7.5 A member of the Governing Body (usually the Chair) is nominated to be responsible for liaising with the Education Department (CYPES) in the event of allegations of abuse being made against the Principal.
-8 A Safer College Culture

-Safer Recruitment and Selection
+8. A Safer College Culture Safer Recruitment and Selection